Philsie/ARRS-documentation/README.md

 		RoZSBhbmNob3IuCldlIGFyZSB0b28gbG9uZyBtYXJraW5nIHRpbWUgYXQgdGhlIHRocmVzaG9sZCBvZiBvdXIgcmViaXJ0aC4K  <br>
 		< - end of file ->  <br>

+  		---
+			scrambled text (non corrupted)  + base64
+			RHJvd25pbmcgaW4geW91ciBuYXR1cmUsIGl0IGlzIG
+			ltcG9zc2libGUgdG8gcmVhY2ggdGhlIHN0YXRlIHdoZW4gdG
+			hpcyBuYXR1cmUgY2FuIGJlIHJlYm9ybi4KT25seSBtb3ZlbWVudCB3aWxsIHB
+			yb3ZpZGUgcGVvcGxlIHdpdGggZGVsaXZlcmFuY2UgZnJvbSB0aGlzIGFuY2hvci
+			4KQW55IG1lYW5zIG11c3QgYmUganVzdGlmaWVkIGJ5IGdldHRpbmcgcmlkIG9mIH
+			RoZSBhbmNob3IuCldlIGFyZSB0b28gbG9uZyBtYXJraW5nIHRpbWUgYXQgdGhlIHRocmVzaG9sZCBvZiBvdXIgcmViaXJ0aC4K

+			Drowning in your nature, it is impossible to reach the state when this nature can be reborn.
+			Only movement will provide people with deliverance from this anchor.
+			Any means must be justified by getting rid of the anchor.
+			We are too long marking time at the threshold of our rebirth.

  	* ARRS_NODE_423-7_2.log
 	    	< - file ->  <br>
 	    	< DATA CORRUPT > Go7nCJ8XhIZizmDDGpXyIKb0G7D9v4zwxe2mIZBJ  <br>